 Change can leave people uneasy, but being open to change allows us to develop new perspectives and approaches to our everyday challenges.
 That’s my goal as a facilitator and coach and change is what we aim for through our program.

-The Partnership’s training program for mid-level federal human resources and acquisitions leaders was first offered last year, and was designed to educate and empower mission support professionals to be transformative leaders.
+The Partnership’s training program for mid-level federal human resources, information technology and acquisitions leaders was first offered last year, and was designed to educate and empower mission support professionals to be transformative leaders.

 Future mission support leaders need to understand the business of their organizations and provide counsel and advice to help influence agency strategy.
 They must serve as change agents rather than focus their efforts mainly on compliance, regulation and administration.

-With the business of government continually transforming, the Mission Support Leadership Program prepares HR and acquisitions practitioners to understand the future of work and why their functional skills alone will only take them and their organizations so far.
+With the business of government continually transforming, the Mission Support Leadership Program prepares HR, IT and acquisitions practitioners to understand the future of work and why their functional skills alone will only take them and their organizations so far.

 Mission support leaders of the future need to take a more strategic and consultative role, have a “seat at the table,” advocate for people-centered change and create a culture of problem-solving within their agencies.

 Program participants take their new skills and perspectives back to their workplaces and apply them to professional challenges.
 They also benefit from a new network of government mission support professionals ready to support their progress as leaders in their field.